Cost of playing east Africa oil game on the rise

 Analysts and industry watchers say this is in line with what has happened in other emerging oil provinces, such as Latin America.

 "You are seeing the same evolution in east Africa.
-Often it is smaller operators who start the exploration because they are the ones who can take the greater risk," said Paul Bugala, senior sustainability analyst at U.S.-based Calvert Investment Management, Inc.
+Often it is smaller operators who start the exploration because they are the ones who can take the greater risk," said Paul Bugala, senior sustainability analyst at U.S.-based Calvert Asset Management Company.

 "After that it becomes a big boy's game," he said.